Updated on April 24, 2023

 Do Dead Cockroaches Smell?

 Aside from the oleic acid, other factors that can contribute to the smell include decomposition and the presence of bacteria on the dead cockroach itself.
-Again, the odor becomes more noticeable the larger the cockroach population.
+The odor becomes more noticeable the larger the roach population.

-How Long Does It Take for a Dead Roach to Decompose?
+How Long Does It Take for a Cockroach to Decompose?

 It can be a mystery when you find dead cockroaches in your house as to how long they’ve been there.
-The decomposition time of a dead roach depends on a few factors, such as its size and the environment in which it’s resting.
+Their decomposition time depends on a few factors, such as its size and the environment in which it’s resting.

 To give you an idea of how important these factors are, let’s look at some key points affecting a roach’s decomposition time: